 Apprentices must be observed by an independent assessor completing 3 practical skills assessment tasks in which they will demonstrate the KSBs assigned to this assessment method.
 The end-point assessment organisation will arrange for the practical skills assessment to take place, in consultation with the employer.
-Practical skills assessments must be carried out over an assessment time of 6 hour(s), maximum 2 hours per task.
+Practical skills assessments must be carried out over an assessment time of 6 hour(s).
+Tasks one and three will take a maximum of 1.5 hours per task.
+Task two will take a maximum of 3 hours to complete the task.
 The demonstrations will be held over a maximum of 2 working day(s).
 The reason for this duration is that different tasks may have to be done in different settings e.g. dry stone walling would be undertaken in a different place to constructing a fence.
 The independent assessor has the discretion to increase the time of each task by up to 10% to allow the apprentice to complete the last task that is part of this element of the EPA.